arduino/help-center-content/content/Hardware/Portenta Family/About-ADC-reference-voltage-on-Portenta-H7.md

 ## Using an external reference voltage

-Any external voltage applied to the AREF pin will be automatically used at the reference, you do **not** have to configure this in the sketch.
+Any external voltage applied to the AREF pin will be automatically used as the reference, you do **not** have to configure this in the sketch.

 The voltage needs to be above 0 V, and no more than 3.1 V.